 Drive train and Chassis

-The chassis for the robot has been designed, and the motors and chassis has been constructed.
-Figure 4 shows the chassis design I drafted that the team will be using for the first layer of the robot.
+The chassis for the robot has been designed, and the motors and chassis have been constructed.
+Figure 4 shows the chassis designwe drafted that the team will be using for the first layer of the robot.
 The first layer of the chassis consist of the motors and the mecanum wheels.
 The second layer will house the two MCUs and the camera gimbal.